 In October 2013, the government substantially enacted a change in the federal tax rate from 11% to 15% that was introduced in the March 2013 budget.
-This increase in tax rate will impact income within the Credit Union with a phase in over the five year period from 2013 to 2018.
-Federally, the result is 60% of the Credit Union's taxable income will be taxed at a rate of 15%, with the remaining income continuing to be taxed at a rate of 11% for 2015.
-By 2018 100% of the Credit Union's taxable income will be taxed at a rate of 15%.
-No changes in provincial tax rates were substantially enacted in 2015.
+This increase in tax rate is not expected to impact the Credit Union as they are not eligible for the Credit Union deduction.
+Further, in January 2016, the government enacted a reduction to the small business tax rate from 11% to 10.5% that was introduced in the April 2015 budget.
+No changes in provincial tax rates were substantially enacted in 2016.